otc-code/.github/profile/README.md

 ## Hi there 👋

-This is the Open Terraform Code Organisation.
+This is a OpenTofu Code Organisation.
+In this organisatin you will find reusable code (eg. tofu modules) which you can use to deploy your infrastructure.
 <!--

 **Here are some ideas to get you started:**